agilly/pi-radio-firmware/README.md

 ![http://i42.tinypic.com/34rw3mg.jpg](http://i42.tinypic.com/34rw3mg.jpg)

 * Solder the cable connected to the ground pin (black above) to any ground point of your radio, e.g. a metallic part of the chassis or the ground end of C39.
 Solder the other cable to the connection you opened at step 1.

 * Connect the ground loop isolator to your male jack, and the male end of your isolator into the Pi's audio output.

-* Now try to
+* Turn on the radio carefully.

+* Now try to play any sound on your RPi.
+There are some MP3 files in the `firmware` directory of this project, or you can download a test file from the Internet (e.g. `wget https://goo.gl/XJuOUW -O example.mp3 --no-check-certificate && mpg321 example.mp3`).